I Love India

 Ways To Give Children Medicine

 All of us fall ill at some point of time or the other, in our life.
 In such a scenario, a visit to the doctor and consumption of medicines becomes inevitable.
 Whether they taste bad or good, which they rarely do, we know that we have to take the medicine and this is what we do.
 However, giving medicine to kids is a different thing altogether.
-Neither are they as mature, nor as sensible as you are.
+Neither are they as mature, nor as sensible as adults are.
+Moreover, their sickness leads to the irritable and fussy nature, making them less co-operative, especially while taking medicines.
 So, it is your responsibility to make them understand the reason for taking medicine and ensure that even a single dose is not missed.
-In the following lines, we will provide you tips on, how to give medicine to a child.
+In the following lines, we will provide you some tips for giving medicine to kids.

 • Never ever lie about the taste of the medicine.
 The child is going to find about it soon enough.
 So, while you might get him/her to take medicine the first time, the second time will become a harrowing experience.